Jalle19/pycaruna/README.md

 script is relatively slow.
 It's best to store the token produced by it and reusing that instead of doing the authentication process all over again.

+## Related projects

+* [caruna-influxdb](https://github.com/Jalle19/caruna-influxdb) - a collection of scripts for ingesting your Caruna data into InfluxDB

 ## Credits

 https://github.com/kimmolinna/pycaruna